Sketaful/Sketaful-s-Valheim-Adventure-Modpack/README.md

-# 11TH MARS 2024 NOTICE
+# 18th of May 2024 NOTICE

-### I'm moving to a new apartment within the following 2 month.
-Because of this I might not have time to update this modpack as I'd like but it will be back to being "fairly" updated as soon as I've settled in.
+### So...
+I'm moving to a new apartment this weekend.
+Server will be down until middle of next week!

 # What the hell is this?
 *I usually make modpacks for different games I like to play, but end up modding and running servers for.
 Games like Minecraft, ARK and so on and since I'm playing a lot of Valheim I just felt it was about time to do something about it.*